fidenzacademy/knowledge-base/General/GIT.md

 # GIT 101

 > "I find your lack of knowledge in Git disturbing."
-> Darth Vader, 1980
+> -Darth Vader, 1980

-The above takes place when Lord Vader found out his colleague Motti (junior developer) didn't know [what is a VCS](https://www.atlassian.com/git/tutorials/what-is-version-control) and Lord Vader gave his a good lecture on [what is Git](https://www.atlassian.com/git/tutorials/what-is-git) (while force choking him).
+The above took place when Lord Vader found out his colleague Motti (junior developer) didn't know [what is a VCS](https://www.atlassian.com/git/tutorials/what-is-version-control) and followed by a lecture about [what is Git](https://www.atlassian.com/git/tutorials/what-is-git) (while force choking him).

 Git is the most important tool in a developer's arsenal.
 It is important to get it right at the very beginning of your journey as a developer!